 In my recent post on 7 Legal Myths About Blogging, I mentioned how the IRS wants to know when you’re making $400 or more with your blog.
 So you need to be tracking your income and expenses starting right now.
 You can easily do this by creating a spreadsheet to track your income and expenses.

 Don’t want to create your own?
 Well just download mine and use it now!
 I’ve included examples so you can see how it works.
 The formulas are in there to automatically update the totals across all the sheets.
-Since it’s nearly a new year, the spreadsheet is updated for 2016.
+To get your spreadsheet, just enter your info below to download now!

 Write a privacy statement